kyverno/website/content/en/docs/security/_index.md

 The Kyverno community manages a set of [sample policies](/policies/).

-At a minimum, the [pod security](/policies/pod-security/) and [best practices](/policies/?policytypes=Best%2520Practices) policy sets are recommended for use.
+At a minimum, the [Pod Security Standards](/policies/pod-security/) and [best practices](/policies/?policytypes=Best%2520Practices) policy sets are recommended for use.

 ### Securing policies

-Kyverno policies can be used to mutate and generate configurations, and access to policies should be protected using RBAC.
+Kyverno policies can be used to mutate and generate namespaced and cluster-wide resources.
+Hence, policies should be treated as critical resources and access to policies should be protected using RBAC.